MeLoveLondon/app.test/README.md

  	* cordova plugin add org.apache.cordova.console
  	* cordova build android
  	* cordova emulate android
-0. This should launch the emulator with the demo running, if everything is correct you should see something like this(except it should say android instead of ios :D):
+0. This should launch the emulator with the demo running, if everything is correct you should see something like this(except it should say android instead of ios :D) This means you can now run cordova to create apps from the sources:

 	![app screenshot](https://github.com/MeLoveLondon/app.test/blob/master/appscr.jpg)